upleveled/next-js-example-sep-2020/README.md

 ## Database Setup

+Copy the `.env.example` file to a new file called `.env` (ignored from Git) and fill in the necessary information.

 Follow the instructions from the PostgreSQL step in [UpLeveled's System Setup Instructions](https://github.com/upleveled/system-setup/blob/master/readme.md).

 Then, connect to the built-in `postgres` database as administrator in order to create the database: